-More than 900,000 Americans filed for bankruptcy last year.1 If you are facing financial difficulties, the important thing is to realize you are not alone.
+Nearly 800,000 Americans filed for bankruptcy in 2016.1 If you are facing financial difficulties, the important thing is to realize you are not alone.
 Professionals like bankruptcy attorneys can give you a clearer understanding of where you stand and what your options are.
 Taking control of the situation is often the first step to financial recovery.

 In this article, we will discuss the process of hiring a bankruptcy attorney.
 It isn’t overly complicated, but this guide will provide you with all the resources necessary to make an informed decision.

 Facing bankruptcy is overwhelming and stressful.
 Taking that first step is hard but also key to a long term solution.
 Psychologists recognize the anxiety that associates with “the first step” and suggests breaking it down into as many manageable pieces as possible.2 Our advice is to start by simply making a list of bankruptcy attorneys.
 You can search the web for “bankruptcy lawyers in my town,” look in a phone book, or ask your friends and family for names.
 Good online resources include: